-Course Course Description Credit Hrs.
+Course Course Desc.
+Credit Hrs.
 Contact Hrs.
 BOG 1500 BOARD OF GOVERNORS ORIENTATION (3) An introductory course designed to connect all Board of Governors students to the university and the BOG program.
 Practice in critical thinking, oral and written communication, research and college level work with a review of study skills.
 Emphasis will be on the development of the student learning agreement and the degree plan focus.
-3 3 BOG 2500 3 3 BOG 4500 BOARD OF GOVERNORS CAPSTONE SEMINAR (3) The final course prepares students for completion of the learning contract and the degree plan.
+3 3 BOG 2500 CREATING BOG PRIOR LEARNING ASSESSMENT PORTFOLIO (3) Methods of developing a coherent persuasive presentation of college-level learning in a Prior Learning Assessment (PLA) portfolio.
+Through intensive writing and research activities, the student will be able to prepare a PLA portfolio that can be assessed by faculty and/or content experts for possible university/college credit.
+Prerequisites: Successful completion of English qualifying examination and/or consent of the department.
+3 3 BOG 4500 BOARD OF GOVERNORS CAPSTONE SEMINAR (3) The final course prepares students for completion of the learning contract and the degree plan.
 Also helps students make connections between academe and the world of work.
 Demonstration of academic learning and outcomes related to critical thinking, communication, research, assessment and evaluation.
 Prerequisite: Successful completion of BOG 1500/150 and successful completion of the qualifying exams.
 3 3